bsehra/SHP2_alignment_motif_mapping_annotracks/README.md

 # SHP2_alignment_motif_mapping_annotracks

 This repository contains Python scripts that convert Dialign-Chaos[1] multiple sequence alignment output, and PatMan[2] mapping output to annotation tracks that are compatible with the GBrowse tool available on The Arabidopsis Information Resource (TAIR) for the TAIR10 version of the Arabidopsis thaliana genome.
+This repository includes the Dialign output used in Sehra and Franks (2017) as well as the annotation track for SHP2.

 Ref: